yingc123/MasterThesis/README.md

 ## Datasets

+### *Arabidopsis Theliana* & *Drosophila Melanogaster*
+There are two kinds of 4D embryo datasets used in this thesis.
+One is *Arabidopsis thaliana* (thale cress), it is densely filled inside and thus only has the outer boundary.
+The other one is *Drosophila melanogaster* (fruit fly), it is hollow inside and has both inner and outer boundaries.

 ### Ground Truth generation for *Drosophila Melanogaster*
 Manual Masking for cropped 3D Images: https://github.com/stegmaierj/CellShapeAnalysis/tree/master/MaskGeneration Semi-Automatic Generation of Tight Binary Masks and Non-Convex Isosurfaces for Quantitative Analysis of 3D Biological Samples ([paper link](https://arxiv.org/abs/2001.11469))